WOOLS OF NEW ZEALAND

 The establishment of a strong market position in China’s evolving market, and continued preference for New Zealand wool is testament to the market

+development activities carried out by the New Zealand wool growers.
 (With the dissolution of the Board in 2003, woolgrower funds were no longer available for this type of activity, and the China office was closed).

 Al Ross